rimon15/evil_twins/README.md

-# Code for the paper: Prompts have evil twins
+# Code for the paper: Prompts have evil twins (EMNLP 2024)

 ## Installation